Graduate Department of

 ECS—Economic Systems and Development

-The department offers some graduate courses that are normally not taken by graduate students pursuing degrees in economics but which are intended mainly for students in other programs in the College of Social Sciences and Public Policy, such as international affairs, or in other colleges of the University.
-These courses include ECO 5005, 5205, 5403, 5413, 5707, 5715, ECP 5536 and 5538.
-[These courses may NOT be used to meet requirements for a graduate degree in Economics.]
+Note: The department offers some graduate courses that are normally not taken by graduate students pursuing degrees in economics, but which are intended mainly for students in other programs in the College of Social Sciences and Public Policy, such as international affairs, or in other colleges of the University.
+These courses include ECO 5005, 5403, 5413, 5707, 5715, ECP 5536 and 5538.
+(These courses may not be used to meet requirements for a graduate degree in economics.)
 Where ECO 2013 and 2023 are listed as prerequisites for those courses, ECO 5005 may be substituted for ECO 2013 and 2023.

 ECO 5005.
 Economic Principles for International Affairs (3).
 This course serves as an introduction to economics for graduate students in majors other than economics.
 Covers material in ECO 2013 and ECO 2023 in one semester.
 Intended for international affairs graduate students and similar.

 ECO 5056.
 Decision Making Under Risk and Uncertainty (3).
 This course is an introduction to the theory of economic decision-making under risk and uncertainty.
 Emphasis is placed on developing and applying alternative theories of decision-making to insurance markets, financial markets, and the negotiation of contracts.

 ECO 5114.
 Applied Microeconomics I (3).
 This is a beginning graduate-level course in microeconomic analysis.
 The course is designed to prepare students for subsequent work in microeconomic analysis and in applied microeconomics courses such as public finance, industrial organization, and labor economics.